MoussaGRICHE/car_moto_tracking_Jetson_Nano_Yolov8_TensorRT/README.md

 	git commit -am "Add the trained yolov8n model" git push

+### Remark:

+If you want to use an already pretrained model:

+	python export_onnx.py --weights path_to_your_pretrained_model

+	git add path_to_the_onnx_model
+	git commit -am "Add the trained yolov8n model" git push

 ## 2- On the Jetson Nano:
 ### 2-1- Clone this repo on the Jetson Nano: